perliczka1/comments-on-semi-parametric-sampling/README.md

 # Introduction
-This **code** implements a model presented in [Semi-Parametric Sampling for Stochastic Bandits with Many Arms](https://www.aaai.org/ojs/index.php/AAAI/article/view/4793) and compares it to the other multi-armed bandit algorithms.
+This code implements a model presented in [Semi-Parametric Sampling for Stochastic Bandits with Many Arms](https://www.aaai.org/ojs/index.php/AAAI/article/view/4793) and compares it to other multi-armed bandit algorithms.
-In addition it contains also tuning of hyperparameters.
+It contains also tuning of hyperparameters.
 All computation are done on Google Cloud.

-In **data** directory there are results from hyperparameter tuning and the final simulation.
-They are described in the paper `Comments on "Semi-Parametric Sampling for Stochastic Bandits with Many Arms"`.
+In data directory located [here](https://drive.google.com/drive/folders/1GmgGhNnlBVyVPqLRo0g18W9ZTHf15HuW?usp=sharing) on Google Drive there are results from hyperparameter tuning and the final simulation.
+They are described in the document `Comments on "Semi-Parametric Sampling for Stochastic Bandits with Many Arms"`.

 # How to reproduce the results?
 ## Locally